tntk-io/python-hub/session_2024_10_12/homework_tests/Homework.md

 in a tuple, where edge cases can be tested (e.g. empty lists, different data types mixed).
 The second generator should yield 500 lists (with a length between 100 and 400, filled with random values) with their expected value.

-Use these generators when you parameterize the test case.
+Use these generators when you parametrize the test case.

 Note that the @pytest.mark.parameterize expects one iterable, so you will have to [chain](https://docs.python.org/3/library/itertools.html#itertools.chain) the two generators together to make it work.